On this page, you can find out:

 To check when postal votes are being sent out contact the local authority of the address you are registered to.

 Voting by proxy

-If you're abroad you can apply to vote by proxy.
+If you are registered as an overseas voter, you can apply to vote by proxy.
 This means you can appoint someone to vote on your behalf.
 Both you and the person you appoint as your proxy must be registered under the new system.

 Voting in person

 If you happen to be in the UK on election day, you can always vote in person at the polling station allocated to the address in the UK for which you qualified to be registered as an overseas elector.

 However, if you have appointed a proxy you can only do this if your proxy has not already voted on your behalf.
 If you have a postal vote, you cannot be issued with a ballot paper in the polling station but you can hand in your completed postal ballot at the polling station.